 This means what's listed as a mint condition used iPhone could, in fact, show up in rough shape or fail to work.

-If you run into any troubles with your mobile after purchase, return policies and warranties are often your first line of defence.
+If you run into any troubles with your phone after purchase, return policies and warranties are often your first line of defense.

 Be sure to note any return policy offered.
 It’s not uncommon to see returns and warranties for anywhere from 90 days to a year in the refurbished market.
 So if a seller doesn’t offer one, you might consider paying a bit more to buy from one who does.